noreddinelam/devops-complete-app/readme.md

    Springboot & Java.
 It is responsible for handling the API requests and interacting with the database.
 2. **Database Service**: This service is responsible for handling the database operations.
 It is built using PostgreSQL relational database.
 3. **Reverse Proxy Service**: This service is responsible for routing the requests to the appropriate service.
 It is built using Apache Server.
+4. **Frontend Service**: This service is responsible for handling the frontend logic of the application.
+It is built using Vue & Javascript.
+It is responsible for handling the user interface and interacting with the backend service.

 ### Questions answers for the task